LoGan070raGnaR/CEHGuideBook/014 - SQL Injection.md

 - We can utilize [sqlmap](https://www.kali.org/tools/sqlmap/), an open-source penetration testing tool, to automate the detection and exploitation of SQL injection flaws in MSSQL.

-- Open Mozilla Firefox and navigate to http://www.moviescope.com/
+- Open Mozilla Firefox and navigate to e.g., http://www.vulnerablewebsite.com/
 - Create one account and login.
 - Navigate to the View Profile tab, and note the URL in the address bar.
 - Right-click on the webpage, select Inspect Element, and open the Console tab.